 The following are all theorized explanations for why pain might be linked to mechanical dysfunction within the SI joint:

 Sacroiliac pain can result from a ligament or bone condition inside the SI joint.
-Sacroiliitis is the name for SI joint symptoms which present themselves from a bone condition, as opposed to sacroiliac joint dysfunction, which is typically blamed on overly tight or overly lax ligaments.
+Sacroiliitis is the name for SI joint symptoms which present themselves from an inflammatory bone condition, as opposed to sacroiliac joint dysfunction, which is typically blamed on overly tight or overly lax ligaments.

 Osteoarthritis can cause SI joint pain due to normal degenerative processes.
 This condition rarely creates severe or debilitating pain, but is often mistakenly blamed for far more serious symptoms.
 Remember, degeneration is a normal and universal part of getting older, but is not usually overly symptomatic.